 This report builds on earlier initiatives to strengthen the transfer of science to practice to achieve the SDGs (Carter 2020) by synthesizing a broad range of evidence on multidimensional poverty and conflict.
 The compilation of this report also draws attention to several barriers which can hinder the translation of human well-being-related science into practice.
 First, the nature of the evidence is often context-specific and requires careful attention in its application beyond its research setting.
-Second, findings which relate to human well-being are often complex and sometimes contradictory (given their sensitivity to human behaviour and contextual variables).
+Second, findings which relate to human well-being are often complex and sometimes contradictory (given their sensitivity to individual human behaviour and contextual variables).
 As a result, translating nuanced findings into a concise, decisive and coherent synopsis can be challenging.
 Third, not all social science research is focused on finding solutions.
-More critical traditions of research are relevant but limited in their direct applicability to policy formulation.
+More critical traditions of research are highly relevant, but they are limited in their direct applicability to policy formulation.
+Fourth, the difficulties in measuring the policy impact of research can constrain the investment of time and resources in the translation process.